saranaweera/Deep-Learning-Movie-Colorization/README.md

-# Deep-Learning-Movie-Colorization
+# Deep Learning Movie Colorization

-Deep Learning Movie Colorization
+I am still working on cleaning up the code and adding comments in Notebooks.
+So, I apologize for the untidiness.

 ### Final Network Architecture